Joseph Petrosino: The Black Hand and Enrico Caruso

 One notable case in Petrosino's stint with the Italian Squad involved the Italian tenor Enrico Caruso, who was performing at the Metropolitan Opera House in New York City.
 He was being extorted by Black Hand gangsters who demanded money in exchange for his life.
-It was Petrosino, a lover of opera, who convinced Caruso to help him catch those behind the blackmail.
+It was Petrosino, a lover of opera, who convinced Caruso to help him catch those behind the extortion.

 Assassination of William McKinley

-A second notable case in Petrosino's stint with the Italian Squad was his infiltration of an Italian-based anarchist organization suspected of ties to the assassination of King Umberto I in 1900.
+An earlier, notable case in Petrosino's stint with the Italian Squad was his infiltration of an Italian-based anarchist organization suspected of ties to the assassination of King Umberto I in 1900.
 During his mission, he discovered evidence that the organization intended to assassinate President William McKinley during his trip to Buffalo, New York.
 Petrosino warned the Secret Service, but McKinley ignored the warning, even after Roosevelt, who had by this time become Vice President of the United States, vouched for Petrosino's abilities.
 McKinley was assassinated by Polish-American Leon Czolgosz during his visit to Buffalo's Pan-American Exposition on September 6, 1901.